 http-response del-header X-Powered-By

-server backendhost backendhost.otherdomain.com:443 ssl verify none
+server backendhost backendhost.otherdomain.tld:443 ssl verify none

-As per the README in the contrib section, the important lines in this from a modsecurity point of view are:
+The important lines in this from a modsecurity point of view are:

 Frontend